Measure Implementation

 * receive the request/decision for judicial cooperation

-In case Bulgaria is a requesting country - The Supreme Prosecutor`s Office of Cassation sends requests.
-In case Bulgaria is an executing country - the requests shall be sent to the Supreme Prosecutor`s Office of Cassation.
-Permission for conducting cross border surveillance is rendered by the Chairman of the Sofia City Court or authorized by him/her deputy.
+In case Bulgaria is a requesting country - the Bulgarian Supreme Prosecutor`s Office of Cassation sends the relevant requests.
+In case Bulgaria is an executing country - the requests should be sent to the Bulgarian Supreme Prosecutor`s Office of Cassation.
+Permission for conducting cross border surveillance is granted by the Chairman of the Sofia City Court or authorized by him/her deputy.

 Accepted languages